 INTRODUCTION

-Recursion is releasing the first in a potential series of foundation models for external use (both non-commercial and commercial) hosted on NVIDIA’s new BioNeMo platform.
+OpenPhenom-S/16 is the first in a potential series of OpenPhenom foundation models for external use (both non-commercial and commercial).
+OpenPhenom-S/16 is hosted in Google Cloud’s Vertex AI Model Garden and on Hugging Face, and is only available for non-commercial use.

 phe·nom